 |Sautoir||Another term for sauté.
 It is hinted that a sautoir refers to a sauté pan equipped with a lid so that it can also go into the oven.|

-Tout Paris was captivated by this modern presentation style and for a period of time there was a debate between the merits of each method.
-The great chef Jules Gouffe, l’apôtre de la cuisine décorative (“the apostle of decorative cuisine”), waded into the fray in his 1867 book and applied his wisdom to chart a pragmatic middle path:
+Tout Paris was captivated by this modern presentation style and for a period of time there was a spirited debate over the merits of each method.
+The great chef Jules Gouffé, l’apôtre de la cuisine décorative (“the apostle of decorative cuisine”), waded into the fray in his 1867 book and applied his wisdom to chart a pragmatic middle path:

 For several years, there have been numerous disputes over the two types of services that have been called, far too exclusively in my opinion, one French-style and the other Russian-style: the first, which consists of serving on the table the courses of an entire service, which are then removed to portion them; the other which only presents courses portioned in advance, which are therefore very difficult to make presentable for the table other than in fragments reassembled by artifice oftentimes only somewhat successful.

 There is obviously good to be found as well as disadvantages with both methods.
-The Russian service is an incontestably more expeditious concept and simpler in practice than the old French service, whose confusions and infinite slowness have often been criticized with reason; but one cannot deny also that this way of cutting up everything in advance tends to destroy the beautiful art of decoration and arrangement at which so many of our most famous masters have excelled.
-Is this not a slap in the face to our great French cuisine, that display of taste and flair that contributes in no small part to its elevation to a higher plane than all the others?
+The Russian service is an incontestably more expeditious concept and simpler in practice than the old French service, whose confusions and infinite slowness have often been criticized with good cause; but one cannot deny also that this way of cutting up everything in advance tends to destroy the beautiful art of decoration and arrangement at which so many of our most famous masters have excelled.
+Is this not a slap in the face to our great French cuisine, that display of taste and flair that has contributed in no small part to its elevation to a higher plane over all other cuisines?

 On the other hand, it is indisputable that there is a very serious disadvantage in making certain dishes wait indefinitely on the table to lose their quality as they are left to languish.
 There are no warming trays or lids to hold their temperature; it is proven that many things, and some of the most popular dishes at that, should be eaten right when they come out of the oven.
 In this case, there can be no possible hesitation; it is quite clear that we cannot put on the table as a decoration that which cannot wait to be eaten: the question of the presentation of the food must be entirely sacrificed to that of its consumption.